nircoe/datacoe/README.md

 The main repository contains several game-specific branches that demonstrate how this library has been customized for different games:

-- `game/worm`: Contains the data management implementation for the "Worm" game
+- `game/worm`: Contains the data management implementation for my game "Worm"
 - `game/future-game`: Example of another game-specific branch

 Note: While I use this branching strategy for my own projects, if you fork the repository, you may simply customize the main branch for your specific game.